-[19] We chose T62 horizontal resolution (about 200 km) and 28 vertical sigma levels for isotope simulation, the same resolution as R2.
+We chose T62 horizontal resolution (about 200 km) and 28 vertical sigma levels for isotope simulation, the same resolution as the R2.
 After a spin-up period of about 10 years with the constant 1979 forcing, the simulation was run from 1979 to 2006, the period for which R2 data is available.
-The sea surface temperature and ice distribution used in R2 were used as lower boundary conditions.
-The monthly averaged precipitation isotope distributions from the simulation were compared with Global Network of Isotopes in Precipitation (GNIP) observations (International Atomic Energy Agency, http://isohis.iaea.org, 2001).
-Daily observation data over Thailand were taken from Yoshimura et al. [2003] for validation of the high-frequency variability.
-To show effectiveness of the nudging technique, the unnudged simulation results with the identical model are prepared, but only 2-year data are available owing to some resource problems.
-Therefore this study mainly uses the long-term simulation outputs from three other isotopic AGCMs archived by the Stable Water-Isotopes Intercomparison Group (SWING) [Noone, 2006].
+The sea surface temperature and ice distribution used in NCEP were used as lower boundary conditions.
+8 averaged precipitation isotope distributions from the simulation were compared with GNIP (Global Network of Isotopes in Precipitation) observations (International Atomic Energy Agency, 2001).
+Daily observation data over Thailand were taken from Yoshimura et al. (2003) for validation of the high frequency variability. effectiveness of the nudging technique, the un-nudged simulation results with the identical model are prepared, but only 2-year data are available due to some resource Therefore this study mainly uses the long term simulation outputs from three other isotopic AGCMs archived by the Stable Water-isotopes INtercomparison Group (SWING; Noone, 2007).
 This comparison should be valid for our purpose because the isotopic parameterization schemes in those models including IsoGSM are very similar each other.
 Hereafter the IsoGSM result designates that of the nudged simulation unless specified.